AnarchoTechNYC/ansible-role-lighttpd/README.md

 # Configuring Lighttpd

 This role features a relatively thorough Jinja template implementation of [the Lighttpd configuration file format syntax](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_Configuration#BNF-like-notation-of-the-basic-syntax).
-This means you can configure Lighttpd using the `lighttpd_config` list, whose items are dictionaries that map nearly one-to-one to the [Lighttpd configuration file options](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ConfigurationOptions#Configuration-File-Options).
+This means you can configure Lighttpd using the `lighttpd_config` list, whose items are dictionaries (two-dimensional associative arrays) that map nearly one-to-one to the [Lighttpd module names and their keys](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_ConfigurationOptions#Configuration-File-Options).
 This implementation supports arbitrarily deeply nested [conditionals](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_Configuration#Conditional-Configuration), Lighttpd arrays, and simple [variables](https://redmine.lighttpd.net/projects/lighttpd/wiki/Docs_Configuration#Using-variables).

 The most complex part of the implementation is conditionals, which use the keyword `conditional` as the Lighttpd option list item name.
 The item itself is a list of dictionaries, each with the following required keys: